Fundus photography: Advantages and disadvantages

-The retina consists of ten semi-transparent layers that serve specific functions in the process of visual perception.
+The retina consists of ten semi-transparent layers which serve specific functions in the process of visual perception.
 Fundus photography provides a bird's-eye view of the top most layer, the inner limiting membrane, as well as the other underlying layers.
 As retinal abnormalities often begin in a particular layer of the retina before encroaching into the other layers (such as the formation of cotton wool spots in the nerve fiber layer), it is important to be able to appreciate depth when examining a fundus in order to provide an accurate diagnosis.
 However, despite recent advancements in technology and the development of stereo fundus cameras, which are able to provide three dimensional images by superimposing two images, most fundus cameras in circulation are only able to provide two dimensional images of the fundus.
 This limitation currently prevents the technology from superseding the current gold standard which is indirect binocular ophthalmoscopy.

-The following are some of the advantages and disadvantages of fundus photography:
+These are some of the advantages and disadvantages of fundus photography: